-- 7.5.10 Housemasters/mistresses will inform the relevant staff when a pupil has lost his/her privileges; this will include the house staff, the School Shop Manager and the Deputy Head Pastoral.
-The information will be recorded on the discipline management system and can therefore be accessed by members of the Senior Management Team. - 7.5.11 Housemasters/mistresses should always inform the parents of any more serious misdemeanour at the earliest convenient opportunity. - 7.5.12 Managing Pastoral Incidents in the House
+- 7.5.10.
+Housemasters/mistresses will inform the relevant staff when a pupil has lost his/her privileges; this will include the house staff, the School Shop Manager and the Deputy Head Pastoral.
+The information will be recorded on the discipline management system and can therefore be accessed by members of the Senior Management Team. - 7.5.11.
+Housemasters/mistresses should always inform the parents of any more serious misdemeanour at the earliest convenient opportunity.

-SAFETY
+7.6.
+Managing Pastoral Incidents in the House

-- •Ensure any victim or anyone under the influence of a substance is removed to a position of safety. - •Ensure any aggressor is removed to a safe space. - •A move into the Private Side or Sick Bay is recommended. - •Do you need to call an ambulance, the DSL, SMT, or the police?
+Step 1 Safety Ensure any victim or anyone under the influence of a substance is removed to a position of safety.
+Ensure any aggressor is removed to a safe space.
+A move into the Private Side or Sick Bay is recommended.
+Do you need to call an ambulance, the DSL, SMT, or the police?
+Step 2 Sense ASK the important questions early eg. Are you ok?

-SENSE

-•ASK the important questions early eg. Are you ok?
 What have you taken?
 Is there any more of it?
 Is there anyone else who might be at risk?
 Do you need a doctor?

-STAFF

-- •If required, ask for help immediately: Resident, Matron, DHP, AHP, PDH. - •Is the School Nurse needed?

-SEARCH

-In alcohol or drug-related incidents, any room should be cleared, any obvious substances or alcohol removed and the room then searched according to the Behaviour Management policy.
+Step 3 Staff If required, ask for help immediately: Resident, Matron, DHP, DHOB, PDH.
+Is the School Nurse needed?
+Step 4 Search In alcohol or drug-related incidents, any room should be cleared, any obvious substances or alcohol removed and the room then searched according to the Behaviour Management policy.
 You do not always need the pupil in the room but another member of staff is required.

-FIRST STEPS

-- •Calm pupils down and remove unnecessary personnel. - •Explain what has to happen next.

-TIMELINE

-- Work out what happened, when, where and with whom. - •Does the chain of events reach out of the House and into others?
+Step 5 First Steps Calm pupils down and remove unnecessary personnel.
+Explain what has to happen next.
+Step 6 Timeline Work out what happened, when, where and with whom.
+Does the chain of events reach out of the House and into others?
 Are others elsewhere at risk?

-COMMS

-INTS.

-Parents need to be contacted at the earliest possible opportunity and given the salient points.
+Step 7 Comms Parents need to be contacted at the earliest possible opportunity and given the salient points.
 There is a judgement to be made between the lateness of the hour and the seriousness of the event/state of the pupil.
 A holding email might be appropriate.

-- •INT 1: Hsm & House staff - •INT 2: DHP & Hsm - •Interview with the Headmaster, PDH, DHP, Hsm, parents and pupil if permanent exclusion is a possibility. - •Interview with the Headmaster on any return from exclusion.
+Step 8 INTS INT 1: Hsm &amp; House staff INT 2: DHOB &amp; Hsm Interview with the Headmaster, PDH, DHOB, Hsm, parents and pupil if permanent exclusion is a possibility.
+Interview with the Headmaster on any return from exclusion.

-8 Serious Incidents Procedure
+8. Serious Incidents Procedure

-STEP 1 Assessment

-- •Emergency?
-Call 999 emergency services. - •Safeguarding Concern?
+• Step 1 Assessment Emergency?
+Call 999 emergency services.
+Safeguarding Concern?
 Disciplinary or pastoral matter?
-Call DHP / DSL (THN) to lead on the matter thereafter. - •Establish events and the safety of victim, perpetrator & house.
-Do any pupils need to be removed from the School immediately? - •Conduct a room search if necessary (see Appendix A) - •Notify parents at the earliest convenient opportunity.

-STEP 2 Interview 1

-- Housemaster/mistress (HSM)+ tutor/spouse/matron - •Write up INT 1 and send to DHP - •DHP to inform HM and PDH - •Do external agencies need to be contacted?

-STEP 3 Interview 2

-- •DHP to lead + HSM.

-- •HSM to complete INT 2.

-- •HSM to update parents.

-- •DHP to inform SM and HM
+Call DHP / DSL / DHOB to lead on the matter thereafter.
+Establish events and the safety of victim, perpetrator &amp; house.
+Do any pupils need to be removed from the School immediately?
+Conduct a room search if necessary (see Appendix A) Notify parents at the earliest convenient opportunity.
+Step 2 Interview 1 Housemaster/mistress (HSM)+ tutor/spouse/matron Write up INT 1 and send to DHOB DHOB to inform HM and PDH Do external agencies need to be contacted?
+Step 3 Interview 2 DHOB to lead + HSM.
+HSM to complete INT 2.
+HSM to update parents.
+DHOB to inform SM and HM Step 4 Sanction If Loss Of Privileges, Hsm to meet with pupil and notify parents.
+If Temporary Exclusion, a formal email from PDH and Hsm phone call to notify parents.
+If Permanent Exclusion is a possible outcome: HM to lead.

-STEP 4 Sanction

-- •If Loss Of Privileges, Hsm to meet with pupil and notify parents. - If Temporary Exclusion, a formal email from PDH and Hsm phone call to notify parents. - •If Permanent Exclusion is a possible outcome: HM to lead.
 Letter sent to parents enclosing Exclusion Policy.
-Meeting with parents, pupil, PDH, DHP and Hsm prior to decision. - •HM to inform Chair of Governors of any Permanent Exclusion.

-STEP 5 Return from Exclusion
+Meeting with parents, pupil, PDH, DHOB and Hsm prior to decision.
+HM to inform Chair of Governors of any Permanent Exclusion.
+Step 5 Return from On return from a temporary exclusion, the pupil will have a Exclusion meeting with the HM.
+Hsm will take appropriate steps to ensure the effective reintegration of the pupil into the house and school community.

-- All exclusions are followed by a meeting with the HM - •Further meetings may be required with the Chaplain, reconciliation meetings with the victim, and/or a process of counselling. - •The HM to inform Common Room of any exclusions. - •DHP to record and store all sanctions (INT1, INT2, REC1 and emails).

-Repton · Derbyshire · DE65 6FH

-Charity number: 1093166 Company number: 04390219